soohyunr/annotation-tool/README.md

 # annotation-tool

-This program is an annotation tool, which distributes texts that may arise copyright issue when distributing original text type, to several annotators without copyright issues.
+This program is an annotation tool, which distributes texts that may show a copyright issue when distributing the original text type, to several annotators without copyright issues.

 ## Prerequisites